Because the guys are worth it, too

 In India, men are beginning to use skin whiteners, which reduce the amount of melatonin in the skin, with L‘Oreal’s Garnier and Unilever’s Vaseline giving some local brands, long used by Indian women, a run for their money.

-Companies say European and American men, however, still favor a more rugged look.
+Companies say European and American men, however, still favour a more rugged look.

 “Asian men strive to look refined and educated because a professional appearance for work is important ...
 The western European man’s routine is primarily for himself, his wife and his family,” said Jennifer Bremner, Unilever’s global director for Dove Men+Care.